gdimperi/cygno/infrastructure.md

 * if you need also local computing resesources plese ask for it by mail to giovanni.mazzitelli@lnf.infn.it

 ### CYGNO CLOUD Storage
-you can upload/dowdload mange data on the CYGNO cloud repositoty by:
+you can upload/dowdload and mange data on the CYGNO cloud repositoty by:

 * Web Tool: https://minio.cloud.infn.it/minio/login
 * Cloud CYGNO interface tool: https://notebook.cygno.cloud.infn.it:8888/